Research & Clinical Trials

 MaineHealth supports research and clinical trials throughout its health care system.
 The MaineHealth Institute for Research conducts cutting-edge biomedical research that provides advanced treatment options for MaineHealth patients.

 The MaineHealth Institute for Research (MHIR) is home to world-class scientists working on advanced biomedical problems.
 MHIR brings new treatments to MaineHealth patients, and the world, through a broad spectrum of research and clinical trials.
 Learn more.

-Successful medical research is a complex process requiring close collaboration of basic scientists, physicians, epidemiologists and data analysts, state-of-the-art instruments, resources to protect the patients who volunteer to participate in clinical trials, and a strong commitment from the Institution.
-Resources that are instrumental to protecting patients participating in research are described below:
+Successful medical research is a complex process requiring close collaboration of basic scientists, physicians, epidemiologists and data analysts, state-of-the-art instruments, and resources to protect clinical trial participants.

 MaineHealth Institutional Review Board (IRB)